johnmcgovern/ansible-phantom-base/README.md

 # Ansible-Phantom-Base

-This is an Ansible project that installs or upgrades (coming soon) Splunk Phantom to a specific version.
-It can also perform basic OS config (ulimits, THP disabled, firealld, hostname, etc.) in service of setting up a bare OS.
+This is an Ansible project that installs or upgrades Splunk Phantom to a specific version.
+It can also perform basic OS config (ulimits, THP disabled, firealld, hostname, etc.) in service of setting up a bare OS for Phantom to run on.

 ### Setup